Matthiasst1/project_speller/Readme.md

-# C programming project: Speller
+# Project: Speller

-#### Documentation of my project "Speller"
+#### Documentation of my project "Speller" in C programming language

 ## Motivation

- This project aims to find misspelled words in a text and presents it in a resulting text file „results.txt“.
-It has been the final project after 6 weeks of c programming during the course CS50 of Havard University.
-All the functions that I wrote in C you’ll find in the file „dictionary.c“.
+This project aims to find misspelled words in a text and present them in a resulting text file "results.txt".
+It was the final project after 6 weeks of C programming during the CS50 course at Harvard University.
+All the functions I wrote in C can be found in the file "dictionary.c".

- As provided by the CS50 course „speller.c“ imports "dictionary.c".
-The program will make use of the text files in the folder "dictionaries" as a data base of all of the existing words.
-Then it will browse through the text files in the folder "texts" and store the missspelled words as "results.txt".
-The folder "keys" contains all results of the texts.
+ As provided by the CS50 course, "speller.c" imports "dictionary.c".
+The program will use the text files in the "dictionaries" folder as a database of all existing words.
+It then searches the text files in the "texts" folder and saves the misspelled words as "results.txt".
+The "keys" folder contains all the results from the texts.

  ## Usage